Introduction

 ).

-Note that mutable sparse matrix views do not allow modifying the sparsity structure.
-Only the numerical values are modifiable through mutable views.
+note that mutable sparse matrix views do not allow modifying the sparsity structure. only the numerical values are modifiable through mutable views.

 faer